 The Six Figure Home Studio podcast is a tutorial-type show hosted by Brian Hood and Chris Graham, both of whom have successfully turned their home studio businesses into six figure full-time jobs.
 Brian is a mix engineer and Chris is a mastering engineer.
 Each episode tackles a topic like website design or best business practices, or features an interview with someone who has a lot to say on the subject.
 There is a companion blog and course, as well.

 Composer Quest is an interview show, this one specifically about songwriting and composition.
 Composer and songwriter Charlie McCarron has been producing this show since 2013 with episodes released several times per month.
 There are a lot of interesting perspectives on this show, from hobbyists who write for the love of music to full-time composers and songwriters.
-Charlie is currently in the middle of his seventh and final season, so have a listen.
+The series concluded after seven season and 166 episodes with a year-long tour of the world visiting composers all over.

 The Home Recording Show